kata-containers/kata-containers/README.md

 CI scripts also provide a convenient way for other Kata repositories to install software.
 The preferred way to use these scripts is to invoke `make` with the corresponding `install-` target.
-For example, to install crio you would use:
+For example, to install CRI-O you would use:

 ```